Energy Futures?

 Research on disruptions, innovations and risks to critical infrastructures

-This website is a repository of academic and creative works curated by Dr Ola Michalec, a social scientist based the the University of Bristol.
+This website is a repository of academic and creative works curated by Dr Ola Michalec, a social scientist based at the University of Bristol.